rackerlabs/docs-developer-blog/_posts/2018-12-12-aws-security-hub-overview.md

 * While we wait for the email notification to arrive we can validate that CloudWatch Events has seen and processed the event triggered by our `action` by visiting *AWS Console->CloudWatch->Events->Rules* and click on our "SecHub" rule:
 ![Action](../_assets/img/2018-12-12-aws-security-hub-overview/cw_events.png)

 If we view the metrics for this rule, we should should see `TriggeredRules` reporting a value of `1`.
 Before long, however, and email will appear in our Inbox with the full raw contents of the `finding`.

+## Where to from here?

 As a PoC, this is interesting, but not particulalry useful.
 CloudWatch Events provides a broad selection of targets enablish a high degree of versitility.
 What can you accomplish?
+Sign up for the Security Hub preview and share your thoughts and experiences below.

 ## Resources

+* Security Hub in Andy Jassy's [keynote(46:23)](https://youtu.be/ZOIkOnW640A?t=2783)
 * re:Invent [SEC397 breakout session](https://youtu.be/TdT8ds_C8Gs) on Security Hub